Fuel Cells, Clean Energy, and Sustainability

 How do Fuel Cells work?

 A fuel cell is an energy conversion device.
 This is much different from a battery.
-While a battery holds and stores energy inside it, fuel cells work much like gasoline engines; they must always have fuel to produce energy.
+While a battery holds and stores energy inside it, fuel cells work much like gasoline engines; they must always have fuel to produce electricity.

 The fuel, in this case hydrogen, enters the fuel cell from the anode side.
 It diffuses through a porous electrode material and oxidizes.
 When you add two hydrogen atoms to one oxygen atom, you produce water (H2O).
 This oxidation of hydrogen thus produces two things: electricity and water.
 No greenhouse gases are emitted from this process.
 Operation on a hydrocarbon fuel such as natural gas does produce greenhouse gas, but the amount is greatly reduced due to the fuel cell’s high efficiency.